privateprep/coding-space-website/src/pages/programs/summer-camps.md

     bgColor: "#faf6ee"
     heading: What Families Are Saying About The Coding Space
     list:
+      - title: I was impressed by how much one-on-one feedback James received.
+I really liked the fact that the camp counselors didn't tell him what to do, but rather encouraged him to problem solve on his own.
+        content: Tricia, NYC Parent
       - title: Easily the best coding camp in NYC - actually teaches coding with engaged, hands-on instruction, rather than throwing kids in a computer lab to fend for themselves all day as many other camps do.
 Staff are